 Kimber Russell: The challenges posed by implicit bias loom large, but over the last several decades, women in the workforce have made great strides, paving the way for future generations of women.
 One accomplishment in the legal space is the dramatic improvement of the percentage of women in law school.

 In 1965, just 1 in 25 law students was a woman.
 That number steadily climbed to 1 in 4 in 1975; 1 in 3 in 1980; and since 2000, the proportions have been roughly equal -- though always slightly more men than women.

 But a closer examination of the data exposes leaks earlier in the pipeline.

 Kyle McEntee is this show's executive producer.
-He's also the executive director of Law School Transparency.
+He's also a co-founder of Law School Transparency.
 Kyle and Debby Merritt, a law professor at The Ohio State University, analyzed a heap of data and made several startling discoveries.
 During this segment we'll hear from both of them.
 Here's Debby.

 Debby Merritt: There really are 3 very significant leaks in the pipeline that occur right out the gate of law schools.
 The first of these leaks involve women applying to law school.
 Even though women are 57% of those college graduates, they account for only about 51% of the law school applicants.

 Kimber Russell: If women applied at the same rate as men to law school, applications would increase an astounding 16 percent.